 Blood levels of EPA and DHA and white blood cell telomere length were measured in CHD patients at baseline and again after 5 years.
 The patients who had the lowest omega-3 levels had the fastest rates of telomere shortening, and those with the highest omega-3 levels had the slowest rates of telomere shortening.

-Omega-3s were in fact able to slow aging at the DNA level.
+Omega-3s may in fact slow aging at the DNA level.

 Omega-3 fatty acids, have several health benefits , and more benefits continue to be uncovered.
 In addition to slowing the aging process, in the past year alone the omega-3 fatty acid DHA has been suggested to promote cognitive development, prevent atherosclerotic plaque development, curb inflammation, and protect against cancer.

 Read more about the newly found health benefits of DHA, and why it may be both safer and more environmentally sound to use an algae-based DHA supplement, like my DHA Purity, instead of fish oil.
 I also still strongly recommend that certain seeds and nuts rich in the omega-3 ALA, such as flax, chia, hemp, or walnuts are important to be included in the diet as well for other documented health benefits.